-Unlike most chocolates made in Ecuador, Columbia, or Venezuela that tout themselves as “Farmer’s chocolates,” Vintage Plantations is an independent company.
+Unlike most chocolates made in Ecuador, Colombia, or Venezuela that tout themselves as “Farmer’s chocolates,” Vintage Plantations is an independent company.
 Not having to satisfy outside investors allows us to prioritize the quality of our products over the size of the bottom line.

 The Mission: To support the small chocolate industry in countries where the chocolate originates by re-designing the cocoa commodity chain, thereby aiding farmers to adopt better farm management practices, protect the environment, ensure crops are free of harmful chemicals, and maximize their income in order to encourage the farmers’ optimal re-investment in the development of high-quality chocolate.

 The Challenge: We make chocolate in cooperation only with entities willing to follow the Rainforest Alliance Guidelines, and we train them to achieve very high standards of quality.
 We only support small farmers and league with local small enterprises in both Ecuador and the USA for all services needed to run our company.

 We selected among three roasters to find the Ecuadorian partner which had the finest equipment to convert all the work we had done on fermentation into a ground liquor without losing any of the organoleptic qualities we had so carefully developed during cocoa bean fermentations.
 Since we have established this process for creating very high quality chocolates, we are proud to say that 17 new chocolate companies have sprung up in Ecuador, Venezuela, and Colombia following our footsteps.
 Vintage Plantations pioneered the renewal of artisan, batch chocolate making.